 Individual counselling allows clients to explore experiences and feelings they may not be comfortable sharing with friends and relatives.

 Counselling sessions are 50 minutes long and usually take place weekly in one of our counselling rooms at the Hospice.
 However, we are a flexible service and the number and regularity of sessions can be discussed and arranged with you.
-Counsellors are required to make brief session notes and these are confidential within the organisation.
+Counsellors are required to make brief session notes which will remain confidential.
 This could only change if there is a risk of someone being harmed.
 However, this will always be discussed in a counselling session at the earliest opportunity.

 Individual counselling is available for all family and friends of patients who were under our care, and is offered free of charge.

 Our Chaplains holds First Anniversary Remembrance Gatherings throughout the year to help family members and carers mark the one year anniversary of their bereavement.
-For more information, contact the Counselling & Support Service on 01892 820525.
-For more information on the Spiritual Support we provide, click here.
+For more information, contact the Counselling and Support Service on 01892 820525.
+For more information on the Spiritual Support we provide please visit the In Patient Ward section of this website.

-The Creative Fabric group offers individuals a space to work creatively with personal and sentimental materials such as loved ones clothes.
+The Treasured Textiles group offers individuals a space to work creatively with personal and sentimental materials such as loved ones clothes.
 The group provides an opportunity to create unique pieces and can help to process loss and grief by working with your materials and expressing yourself creatively on your own personal project.
 Projects could include: pillow cases, quilts, stuffed toys and many more.

-Please click on the following links to find out more about the Creative Fabric Group and the Creative Arts at the Hospice.
-If you have any further questions then please get in touch with Georgia Clarke - Creative Arts Assistant on 01892 820578 or email email@example.com
+Please visit the Hospice Day Service page to find out more about Treasured Textiles and Creative Arts at the Hospice.
+If you have any further questions then please get in touch with Georgia Clarke on 01892 820578 or email firstname.lastname@example.org